willie82486/FOR-QAOA/README.md

 The `RANK_PER_NODE` constant in `state.h` may need to be adjusted based on the actual number of ranks per node when the number of ranks running on each node is not the default of 8.

+## 🙏 Acknowlegement
+Special thanks to Yan-Jie Wang for implementing SQS in the CPU version, which significantly reduces the time required for qubit reordering.
+For more details, please refer to [Queen: A quick,scalable, and comprehensive quantum circuit simulation for supercomputing](https://doi.org/10.48550/arXiv.2406.14084).

 ## 📚 Reference
 **FOR-QAOA: Fully Optimized Resource-Efficient QAOA Circuit Simulation for Solving the Max-Cut Problems**\
 PEARC’25 (Practice and Experience in Advanced Research Computing) [Paper DOI – https://doi.org/10.1145/3708035.3736006]